 - Maintain a peaceful, loving environment for the foster animal(s) and spend quality time socializing them

-- Use the Wake County Animal, Care, Control & Adoption Center medical staff for basic medical care and treatment of the foster animal(s)
+- Visit Wake County Animal Center medical staff for basic medical care and treatment of the foster animal(s)

 - Commit to the entire foster period for the animal(s) and return the animal(s) promptly at the end of the foster period

-- Be prepared for the possible illness or death of the foster animal(s)
+- Accept the possible illness or death of the foster animal(s)

-- Be prepared for the possible destructive behavior of the foster animal(s).
+- Expect the possible destructive behavior of the foster animal(s)

 Please see our Frequently Asked Questions page to learn more about the Program.

 If you are interested in opening your heart and home to these deserving animals, please complete the Animal Foster Program Questionnaire.
-The Questionnaire can be completed online or by downloading, printing and returning the completed form to the County Adoption Center.
-And please, if you have existing personal pets, let your current veterinarian know they will get a call from a representative from the shelter regarding your foster application.
-Please ask them to release your vet info to us so we can verify your animals are up to date on vaccines.
+The Questionnaire can be completed online or by downloading, printing and returning the completed form to the Wake County Animal Center.
+If you have existing personal pets, let your current veterinarian know they will get a call from a representative from the shelter regarding your foster application.
+Please ask them to release your vet information to us so we can verify your animals are up to date on vaccines.

 ***PLEASE NOTE*** Only animals currently in the care of the Wake County Animal Center are eligible for the foster program.
 We are sorry, but we cannot offer foster care for animals of private citizens.